menandmice/micetro_docs/guides/implementation/architecture.rst

 Server controllers
 ------------------

-The Men&Mice Server Controllers are minimal-footprint services running on the DNS/DHCP server or alongside Men&Mice Central, and facilitate the communication between the connected service and Central.
+The Micetro Server Controllers are minimal-footprint services running on the DNS/DHCP server or alongside Men&Mice Central, and facilitate the communication between the connected service and Central.

 .. _about-dns-controller:

 DNS Server Controllers
 ^^^^^^^^^^^^^^^^^^^^^^

-The Men&Mice DNS Server Controller is used to control the DNS server and must be installed on each DNS server machine you want to control.
-The Men&Mice DNS Server Controller reads and writes zone data and option files, and sends commands to the DNS server.
-The Men&Mice DNS Server Controller listens on TCP port 1337.
+The Micetro DNS Server Controller is used to control the DNS server and must be installed on each DNS server machine you want to control.
+The Micetro DNS Server Controller reads and writes zone data and option files, and sends commands to the DNS server.
+The Micetro DNS Server Controller listens on TCP port 1337.

 (Unix) BIND DNS environment
   Micetro's DNS Server Controller (i.e., DNS agent) is installed on each DNS server that is to be managed.

 (Microsoft) AD environment
   The DNS agent can be installed on some of the DNS servers or they can all be managed agent free.
-If they are to be managed agent free, then the DNS Server Controller is typically installed on the machine running Men&Mice Central and when adding the DNS server, the option to add the server as "Microsoft Agent-Free" is chosen.
+If they are to be managed agent-free, then the DNS Server Controller is typically installed on the machine running Men&Mice Central and when adding the DNS server, the option to add the server as "Microsoft Agent-Free" is chosen.
 (See :ref:`agent-free-dns-dhcp`.)

-  The DNS Server Controller must be running as a user that has necessary privileges.
+  The DNS Server Controller must be running as a user that has the necessary privileges.

   If the plan is to install the DNS agent on some of the DNS servers in a Microsoft AD environment, and the environment is a pure AD environment (meaning that *all* zones are AD integrated), the DNS agent is typically installed on 2 DNS servers in each AD domain.
 Micetro will read and write DNS updates to the first server from each AD domain, but if the first server becomes unavailable it will failover to the second server.

   For more information see :ref:`ad-preferred-servers`.

 Other environments
-  The Men&Mice Server Controller service can also communicate with other DNS platforms, such as PowerDNS.
+  The Micetro Server Controller service can also communicate with other DNS platforms, such as PowerDNS.
 See :ref:`generic-dns-controller` for more information.

 .. note::
-  The Men&Mice DNS Server Controller communicates with the DNS server using RNDC (BIND) or DNSP/RPC (Windows Server 2008 and above).
+  The Micetro DNS Server Controller communicates with the DNS server using RNDC (BIND) or DNSP/RPC (Windows Server 2008 and above).

 .. _about-dhcp-controller:

 DHCP Server Controllers
 ^^^^^^^^^^^^^^^^^^^^^^^

-The Men&Mice DHCP Server Controller is used to control the DHCP server.
+The Micetro DHCP Server Controller is used to control the DHCP server.

 ISC DHCP
   A copy should be installed on each DHCP server machine.

 MS DHCP
-  A copy can be installed on each DHCP server machine, or in certain circumstances it can be installed on another server and connect to the DHCP service over the network.
-In order for this remote DHCP management to work, the DHCP Server Controller must be installed on a Windows server and must run under an account that has privileges to manage the DHCP service over the network.
+  A copy can be installed on each DHCP server machine, or in certain circumstances it can be installed on another server and connected to the DHCP service over the network.
+For this remote DHCP management to work, the DHCP Server Controller must be installed on a Windows server and must run under an account that has privileges to manage the DHCP service over the network.
 Operating this way, one DHCP Server Controller can manage several different DHCP servers.

 Cisco DHCP
   The DHCP Server Controller can be installed on any machine.